Greg Suran

-Greg Suran is the lead guitarist in the B-52s, a role he has performed since 2013.
+Greg Suran is an American musician who was the lead guitarist in the B-52s, a role he performed from 2013 to 2022.
 He replaced Keith Strickland on the road after Strickland announced in December 2012 that he would no longer be touring with the B-52s but would continue as a member of the band.

+Suran performs in the American Idol house band.

-Before that, Suran had performed and toured with Joe Walsh, Mylene Farmer, Liz Phair, Jewel, Sunny Day Real Estate, and others.
+Prior to joining the B-52's, Suran had performed and toured with Joe Walsh, Mylene Farmer, Liz Phair, Jewel, Sunny Day Real Estate, and others.

-He plays guitar and mandolin, and sings backing vocals.
+He plays guitar and mandolin and sings backing vocals.